l0b5ter/Message-Handler/README.md

 Wanna add more commands to your bot?
 Just look at one of the commands and see how i managed to do it^^

 ## How to get started
-1. Download the "Message-Handler" repositories.
+1. Download the "Message-Handler" repository.

 2. Move the folder MsgModule into your bot folder.